gntall/noaa-cfs-pipeline/README.md

 - optimized for chunk-based distributed retrieval.
 This makes it good for retrieving chunks of data along similar longitude ranges
 - it provides flexibility when dealing with models of different levels (not just coordinates, also depth, height) using hierarchical groups
-- it gives the option to chunk across one dimension and not the other → can optimize
+- customize chunk size and dimensionality.
+For example, I can choose to chunk across one dimension and not the other

 Even though **parquet** provides similar compression beneifts as zarr, it provides the following downsides given our requirements: